Skip to main content

 • All CTC buses will pick up and drop off students in the back of Wayne High School.
 Buses will depart Wayne at 7:20 am and return at 3 pm.
 The buses pick up in the southwest corner of the parking lot (in front of the football field).
 There’s ample parking for students at the same location.
 Parking passes can be purchased at Wayne.
 If there is a two-hour delay, buses will depart Wayne at 9:20 am.
 If Huber Heights City Schools close, there is no transportation to CTC.

-• Safety procedures for school busses are REQUIRED by state law.
-This includes things like using warning lights, directing students to a designated place of safety and setting the parking brake when letting students off the bus.
+• Safety procedures for school buses are REQUIRED by state law.
+This includes things like using warning lights, directing students to a designated place of safety, and setting the parking brake when letting students off the bus.